dylang/changelog/readme.md

  * Github urls can be any format, such as `https://github.com/dylang/changelog` or `git@github.com:dylang/changelog.git` or even just `github.com/dylang/changelog`.
  * Node projects without the `repository url` defined in the `package.json` will not work.
+ * The default output format is Markdown.
+Use `--json` to get JSON output.

 Examples
 ========